drshahizan/software-engineering/proposal/submission/sec02/Alpha/readme.md

 - Main Developer: Responsible for overall project management, system architecture design, and leading the development team.
 - Assistant Developer: will be responsible for supporting the main developer in the development of the college room rental system .
 - Business Analyst: Gather and analyse user requirements, and translating them into technical requirements.
-- Quality Assurance Engineer: Ensure the quality and functionality of the system, including testing, bug reporting, and documentation.
 - UI/UX Designer: Design and Implement the user interface of the system, including user experience design, usability testing, and graphical design.
-- Database Administrator: maintain and manage the database management system to ensure data scalability, integrity and security.

 #### Equipment:
 - Server or Cloud-based Infrastructure: To handle the expected workload and traffic, the system will need a server or cloud-based infrastructure with sufficient resources .
 The specific hardware requirements will depend on the expected workload and traffic which may include servers, storage, networking equipment as well as other hardware components.